 Stand-Up Lambeth – 2015-16

-In 2015-16, we’re rolling out our Stand-Up programme in Lambeth.
-Working in partnership with 2020 Change, we’re taking the Stand-Up approach to the Angell Town Estate, Brixton.
+In 2015-16, we extended our Stand-Up programme in Lambeth.
 The programme enables young people aged between 16-25 to develop the skills they need to become successful contributing members of society.

 We provide young people with personal development training and life coaching, enabling them to realise their potential, break out of destructive behaviour patterns and peer groups, and develop a positive 5 year ‘Life Action Plan’.